fullstack-development/developers-roadmap/frontend/junior-2/books.md

-# Литература
+# Literature

-* Изучить книгу "Code Craft: The Practice of Writing Excellent Code" Pete Goodliffe ("Ремесло программиста" Питера Гудлифа). <br>
+* Study the book "Code Craft: The Practice of Writing Excellent Code" by Pete Goodliffe <br>
-  *Уделите внимание разделу "резюме" в конце каждой главы, а так же вопросам. На собеседовании будут задаваться случайные вопросы из разных глав.*
+  *Pay your attention to the section "Conclusion" and questions at the end of each chapter.
+You will be asked some of those questions at interview.*